 If an actuarial valuation is not performed for a fiscal year, the Annual Required Contribution (ARC) reported is based on the results of the most recent actuarial valuation that is within 24 months of the beginning of the year.
-For its July 1, 2013-June 30, 2014 fiscal year the District is relying on information obtained from the July 1, 2013 actuarial valuation.
+For its July 1, 2014-June 30, 2015 fiscal year the District is relying on information obtained from the July 1, 2014 actuarial update which is based on the July 1, 2013 actuarial valuation.